 Jesus' preaching was also authenticated by the infinite goodness of his sinless Being.
 In a word, there was deep and beautiful transparency in all that Jesus said and did.
 His words flowed from a pure and open heart, united with his Father in love and united with us in mercy.
-In these days when the Church must strive afresh for public transparency, its institutional efforts, halting as they can sometimes be, will be effective to the degree that, we who are ordained ministers, strive for deep personal integrity.
+In the same way, St. John Vianney's priestly heart was beautiful in its transparency but only because he was willing to confront evil and in God's grace overcome it.
+In these days when the Church must strive afresh for public transparency, its efforts, halting as they can sometimes be, will be effective to the degree that we, who are ordained ministers, strive for deep personal integrity.

 Let our preaching be authenticated by a virtuous life with nothing to hide, by a heart that is pure, a heart like that of Jesus, generous in its openness.

-Jesus' preaching was true, good, and beautiful because it was not his own.
-Rather, it sprang from the heart of the Father of Mercies who sent his only Son into the world to proclaim Good News to the poor.
-"My teaching is not mine, it is his who sent me", Jesus says in John's Gospel, that is to say, my message of liberation and healing reflects not the personal views of my humanity, but rather the saving will of the Father who sent and commissioned me to preach.
-So too our teaching and preaching is validated when it flows, not from us, but from the heart of the Church, the Bride of Christ - whether we are speaking of doctrine or morality or social teaching.
-All three travel together.
-All three rise and fall together.
-When, with our finger on the pulse of our people, we prayerfully and thoughtfully teach authentic doctrine, then it is that we give the Holy Spirit room to do the work of liberating and healing in our midst.
+Finally, Jesus' preaching was true, good, and beautiful because it was not his own.
+Rather, it sprang from the heart of the Father of Mercies who sent his only Son into the world and commissioned him to proclaim the Gospel.
+"My teaching is not mine, it is his who sent me", Jesus says elsewhere in the Gospels.
+In his sacred humanity, Jesus came to accomplish the will of his Father. who sent to preach and then to suffer, die, and rise for us and our salvation.
+This is also how St. John Vianney preached - he conveyed not his own opinions but the Church's teaching with simplicity and holiness of life.
+So too our teaching and preaching is validated when it flows, not from us, but from the heart of the Church, the Bride of Christ, whether we are speaking of doctrine or morality or social teaching.
+When, with our finger on the pulse of our people, we teach authentically, then it is that we give the Holy Spirit room to do the work of liberating and healing in our midst.